 EatStreet – They have a website, but they only offer $5 off your first order via the app only.
-After downloading it on iOS or Android, enter code UICXW1 at checkout.
+After downloading it to your phone, enter code UICXW1 at checkout.

 Caviar – Caviar was recently purchased by DoorDash, so they are slowly integrating their platforms together.

 Eat24 – Eat24 is no more!
 They were recently acquired and rolled into Grubhub, which…let's be honest, was the best choice here.
 Yelp was terrible as the owner and operator of Eat24 IMHO.